-Database Field Loadable Data (DFLD) is data that is field loadable into target hardware databases.
-Note that it is important to be aware that the database itself is an embedded item that resides within the target hardware and is not, itself, field loadable and that the process of 'loading a database' is merely one of writing new data or over-writing old data from a supplied data file
+Database field loadable data (DFLD) is data that is field loadable into target hardware databases.
+Note that it is important to be aware that the database itself is an embedded item that resides within the target hardware and is not, itself, field loadable, and that the process of 'loading a database' is merely one of writing new data or overwriting old data from a supplied data file.

 DFLD is usually modified or updated by overwriting it using data from a data file which is field loaded.
-The data file can contain data in various formats, including natural binary, binary coded decimal, or hexadecimal formats.
-Of these, natural binary code produces the most compact and efficient data files but the data is not readable by humans and, for this reason, binary coded decimal or hexadecimal formats are sometimes preferred.
+The data file can contain data in various formats, including natural binary, binary coded decimal or hexadecimal formats.
+Of these, natural binary code produces the most compact and efficient data files, but the data are not readable by humans and, for this reason, binary coded decimal or hexadecimal formats are sometimes preferred.

 It is important to note that the updating of an aircraft database will usually have an impact on aspects of the aircraft's performance.
-However, if the data used by a program is invalid or has become corrupt, this may result in erratic or out of range conditions.
+However, if the data used by a program are invalid or have become corrupt, this may result in erratic or out of range conditions.
 Because of this, it is necessary to treat DFLD in much the same manner as the executable code or LSAP that makes use of it.
 Hence a DFLD must be given its own unique part number and release documentation.
+Typical examples of the target hardware with databases that can be field loaded with DFLD (and that need to be tracked in the same manner as other aircraft parts) include: